Intro to input tables

 - Protect columns to prevent edits

-For information about using this functionality, see Create new input tables and Configure data governance options in input tables.
+For information about using this functionality, see Create new input tables, Configure data governance options in input tables, and Edit existing input table columns.

 Empty input tables